 Creating a sponsorship package is an art that requires a clear vision of what your organization stands for as well as a keen sense of who is likely to be interested in becoming a sponsor.
 Sponsors have limited budgets and cannot fund every organization that requests sponsorship, so they must be selective.
 A convincing, professional sponsorship proposal will give prospective sponsors a very clear idea of who you are and why they should fund your organization over others.
 Often the difference between securing a corporate or private sponsorship and being passed by in favor of another organization is the effectiveness of your sponsorship package.

-Your sponsorship package should give prospective corporate and private sponsors several sponsorship levels, so they can choose the level of sponsorship that best suits their budget and level of interest.
+Your sponsorship proposal should give prospective corporate and private sponsors several sponsorship levels, so they can choose the level of sponsorship that best suits their budget and level of interest.